-Sales and marketing expenses decreased by \$0.9 million, or 23.0%, from \$4.1 million to \$3.2 million.
-The decrease was primarily attributable to a decrease in personnel costs as a result of a reduction in headcount, lower commission expense due to lower sales and lower marketing program expenses.
+Sales and marketing expenses decreased by \$0.8 million, or 22.2%, from \$3.5 million to \$2.7 million.
+The decrease was primarily attributable to a decrease in personnel costs as a result of a reduction in headcount, lower commission expense due to lower sales, lower travel expenses and lower marketing program expenses as a consequence of the COVID-19 pandemic reducing business activity.